2025 Essential guidance: Frequently asked questions (FAQs)

 Question 18: I am a doctor.
 I have practiced as a consultant/GP for several years.
 Am I eligible to apply?

-Yes, if you have been awarded a Certificate of Completion of Training (CCT) in another specialty and are in current or recent practice as a Consultant or equivalent within that specialty (minimum 3 months within the 3.5 years preceding the advertised post start date and by application closing date) you will not be required to submit a Certificate of Readiness to Enter Specialty Training (CREST) to evidence foundation competence.
+Yes, if you have been awarded a Certificate of Completion of Training (CCT) in another specialty and are in current or recent practice as a Consultant or equivalent within that specialty (minimum 3 months whole time equivalent within the 3.5 years preceding the advertised post start date and by application closing date) you will not be required to submit a Certificate of Readiness to Enter Specialty Training (CREST) to evidence foundation competence.
 Please ensure you enter the required information in your employment history.
 This information will be checked and assuming no other eligibility issues you would progress to the next stage of the process.

 Question 19: I have applied for an academic clinical fellowship post (ACF).
 Do I still need to apply to the national recruitment process?